CasmirO-Source/Bioinformatics-Professional/README.md

 #  Multiomics Data Simulation and Analysis Pipeline

+This was one of my favourite projects to complete.
+While I only completed it with transcriptomics and metabolic data, you could add more data sets and increase difficulty of the scripT.
+All of this while giving a very different perspective of what’s happening inside a cell or an organism.

 This repository contains a pipeline for simulating, processing, and visualising multiomics datasets (transcriptomics and metabolomics).
 It is designed as part of a bioinformatics learning portfolio, demonstrating core concepts in data simulation, preprocessing, integration, and visualisation.

 This project reflects my interest in biological data analysis and serves as preparation for postgraduate study in Bioinformatics.